 - Sam Schifman, Chief Architect at Diameter Health

 - Timothy Laurent, Principal Engineer – Machine Learning at Invitae

 - Yanjun Gao, Postdoctoral Research Associate at the University of Wisconsin-Madison

 Let’s see what the experts had to say!

 What are the Most Important Applications of NLP for Personalized Medicine?

-Veysel Kocaman, Head of Data Science at John Snow Labs, explained the use of NLP for deciding treatment plans in the following words:
+Veysel Kocaman, Head of Data Science at John Snow Labs, explained the use of NLP in healthcare for deciding treatment plans in the following words: